 Sunlight only trickles a few dozen yards into the tubes, but the formation extends much deeper, and is navigable by anyone with reasonable hiking skills and a flashlight (no artificial light has been installed, so bring a flashlight or hope that someone has kindly left one at the mouth of the cave).
 The rocks may have been worn down a bit over the years by your spelunker predecessors, but they’re of volcanic origin and consequently are sharp, uneven, and in some cases precariously-balanced.
-Additionally, there are no significant pools or streams inside the tube - but since the air is very cool and humid, all the rock surfaces have a sheen of moisture on them, and can be very slippery.
+There are no significant pools or streams inside the tube, but because the air is very cool and humid, all the rock surfaces have a sheen of moisture on them, and can be slippery.

 Know Before You Go